 The transition began to replace blue dome lights on patrol vehicles with blue bar type lights.

-The Public Affairs Unit created a presence on the Internet for the Department by designing a user-friendly Web page.
-The purpose of the Web site is to provide the public with information about Department programs and activities while allowing Virginia citizens the opportunity of Emailing comments, suggestions and questions and receiving a timely response.
+The Public Affairs Unit created a presence on the Internet for the Department by designing a user-friendly web page.
+The purpose of the website is to provide the public with information about Department programs and activities while allowing the public an opportunity to email comments, suggestions, and questions.

 The Training Division opened the Virginia State Police Computer Training Laboratory.
 The center provides basic, intermediate and advanced computer training on narcotics enforcement and support related programs and systems to state and local narcotics and criminal enforcement officers, administrators and support personnel.

 The position of deputy superintendent was eliminated as a result of the Department's restructuring effort when Deputy Superintendent Lieutenant Colonel Basil Belsches retired.

 The Department received a second award of reaccreditation from the Commission on Accreditation of Law Enforcement Agencies.

 New radio dispatch consoles were installed at Divisions I, IV, V and VI.